hyperpower/carpio21/examples/3-1-1-structure_field_definition/report.rst

 Field Center
 ===================

+**Field** (`field_wiki`_) is a set on which addition, subtraction, multiplication, and division are defined and behave as the corresponding operations on rational and real numbers.

+Here, we defined a field on structure grid.
+The numbers are located on the center of each grid cells.

 1 Dimension
 -------------
 The data store on the center of the grid. :numref:`fig-uniform1` shows the uniform structure grid